1. Early Computer Security

 - User program execution was done in processes with separate virtual address spaces.

-- Memory mapping registers in the CPU supported switching between virtual address spaces.
+- Memory mapping registers in the CPU supported isolation of and switching between virtual address spaces.

 - Each process's virtual address space consisted of multiple segments.